woocommerce/woocommerce/readme.txt

 == Changelog ==

+* Fix - When the geolocation database cannot download, ensure the correct method is used to log the error.

 = 2.3.0 - 11/02/2015 =
 * Feature - Option to geo-locate the customer's inital location.
 * Feature - Display taxes in store based on the customer location, rather than the shop base.